benflock/mackintoshsecurity.com/reference/user_stories.md

 #User Stories
-The WHOs, WHATs, HOWs, and WHYs of the user interface we're building
+The WHOs, WHATs, and HOWs of the user interface we're building

 ##As a prospective client
 ####when I visit the home page